kabirkhan/recon/docs/api/dataset.md

-# `reconner.dataset.Dataset`
+# `recon.dataset.Dataset`

-`reconner.dataset.Dataset` is a container to run other `reconner` operations across your train/dev/test split The `reconner.dataset.Dataset.apply` function takes any of the other reconner functions and runs them on all the datasets in sequence.
+`recon.dataset.Dataset` is a container to run other `recon` operations across your train/dev/test split The `recon.dataset.Dataset.apply` function takes any of the other recon functions and runs them on all the datasets in sequence.

 ---
 ## API

-::: reconner.Dataset
+::: recon.Dataset
     :docstring:
     :members: